 The College Development Plan, or CDP, is the way in which the College can share its plans, strategies and ambitions for the future with all the members of the College community.

 The Governing body oversee the plan; they approve it at the outset and then review it after each year of its operation.
 The present plan covers the years 2016 to 2018.
-It will be adopted ready for September 2016 and will run until July 2018.
-The first planned review of its operation will take place in June 2017, although College leaders and teachers will be constantly measuring the progress being made.
+It was adopted in September 2016 and will run until July 2018.
+The first planned review of its operation took place in June 2017, although College leaders and teachers will be constantly measuring the progress being made.

 Teaching and Learning